 Lifestyle and therapy

 In Hands-on SHAFE we aim for people to maintain or develop a healthier lifestyle through, for example, healthy diets, physical activities, and better sleep habits.
-One of the learning experiences is focused on healthy lifestyles.
+One of the learning experiences focuses on healthy lifestyles.

 As it is a serious, growing issue in Europe, Hands-on SHAFE will incorporate the training and promotion of ICT, built environment, and related solutions that can facilitate care and social connection for people with dementia.

-Attention will be taken to the caregivers role and community support, with capacity building on symptoms and early detection, management of everyday life and pragmatic tips to improve wellbeing.
+The work will pay particular attention to the role of caregivers and to community support, with capacity building on symptoms and early detection, management of everyday life and pragmatic tips to improve wellbeing.

-Chronic diseases can include a wide variety of conditions, the most relevant aspect being that they continue or occur again and again for a long time.
+Chronic diseases can include a wide variety of conditions, the most relevant aspect being that they persist with repeated episodes over a long time.
 Some examples include diabetes, dementia, HIV, or persistent back pain.

 Hands-on SHAFE will target pragmatic aspects and guidelines that can help to choose solutions that create a healthy, inclusive, age-friendly environment for people dealing with chronic diseases.